OVlasiuk/dotfiles/README.md

 Call the script like this

 > wspacetorus.py -h

 to show help;

 > wspacetorus.py -t left

-move the current window to the workspace to the left; the directions are determined as in the picture above and periodized, so for example moving left in workspace 1 puts you in workspace 3.
+to move the current window to the workspace to the left; the directions are determined as in the picture above and periodized, so for example moving left in workspace 1 puts you in workspace 2.

 There is a Cinnamon [applet](https://cinnamon-spices.linuxmint.com/applets/view/116) that is supposed to achieve the same goal, but it conflicts with the Expo, and is quite